Source Received from the author

-Received from the author, for free, for review consideration.
+Received from the author in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Cover image and summary from Goodreads: